TeamDev-IP/JxBrowser-Gallery/web-server/README.md

 ### Chart rendering

-The chart rendering app shows how to build and export rich HTML/CSS/JS charts using JxBrowser.
-Following the approach described in this app, you'll be able to:
+This app shows how to render and export rich HTML/CSS/JS charts as images using JxBrowser.

-1. Use well-established chart-drawing web libraries outside the web environment.
+Following the approach described in this example, you'll be able to:

-   This example uses Chart.js.
+1. Use well-established HTML/CSS/JS charting libraries on the server side or outside the web environment.
+This app utilizes Chart.js.
 2. Use frontend styling options for your charts, like Bootstrap or Material typography.
-3. Perform an easy programmatic export to an image with a few lines of code.
+3. Perform an easy programmatic export to an image with few lines of code.
-4. Re-use the same chart-drawing code on the server side and the client side if necessary.
+4. Re-use the same chart-drawing code on the server and the client side if necessary.

-This example application utilizes a client-server architecture to highlight how you can build a user-friendly web UI for inspecting and tweaking the charts that later will be rendered on the server side.
-The same mechanism of rendering can also be used in desktop, console apps, as well as in any other environment where JxBrowser is available.
+This example application showcases a client-server architecture to highlight how you can build a user-friendly web UI for inspecting and tweaking the charts and then reuse the same code to render charts as images on the server side.
+The similar mechanism of rendering, however, can also be used in a desktop app, a console app, and in any other environment where JxBrowser is available.

 See the project README for more details: [chart-rendering/README.md](chart-rendering/README.md).